 A bid guarantee in a form other than cash may be held by the financial services administrator for multiple auctions or reserve sales upon agreement by the financial services administrator and bidder.

-Upon determining that the payment for allowances has been deposited into the Greenhouse Gas Reduction Fund created pursuant to Government Code section 16428.8, or transferred to entities that consigned allowances, transfer the allowances purchased into each winning bidder's Holding Account, or to its Compliance Account if needed to comply with the holding limit;
+Upon determining that the payment for allowances has been deposited into the Greenhouse Gas Reduction Fund created pursuant to Government Code section 16428.8, or transferred to entities that consigned allowances, transfer the allowances purchased into each winning bidder's Holding Account, or to its Compliance Account if needed to comply with the holding limit.
+At least seven days prior to the scheduled transfer date identified in the auction notice, and following the announcement of the auction settlement price, the Executive Officer will evaluate the account holdings of each winning bidder and determine the number of total allowances to be transferred to the winning bidder’s Holding Account or its Compliance Account, if applicable, and will complete the coordination to determine the proportional distribution transfer amounts with any participating linked jurisdiction pursuant to section 95911(a)(5);

 Inform each approved external GHG emissions trading system and the associated tracking system of the serial numbers of allowances purchased at auction; and